namnd/namnd.github.io/content/posts/renew-gpg-keys.md

 It's been a year since [I setup my GPG + Yubikey](/posts/my-workstation-setup/).
 It has now been expired and we need to renew the keys.

-## Step 1: First step is to unplug the Yubikey, grab the master key USB and import it
+## Step 1: Import the master key

+First step is to unplug the Yubikey, grab the master key USB and import it

 ```bash
 $ mv .gnupg .gnupg_backup